Torgen/codex-blackboard/docs/Operations.md

      primary reason to use more would be for throughput, as a virtual SSD twice the size gets twice as large a share of the throughput of the native drive.
 Again, this will cost pennies for the hunt weekend, so why not give it more than it needs?
    * OS: Use Ubuntu 20.04LTS.
-The install script uses the MongoDB repo for Focal, and installation may fail for other distros.
+The install script uses the MongoDB repository for Focal, and installation may fail for other distros.
    * Service Account: Use the one you created in the previous step.
    * Location: Somewhere close to your users.
 Assuming a large fraction of them are in Cambridge, MA, that means one of the `us-east` zones.